MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the Add Microsoft Sentinel to a workspace page, select **Create a new workspace**.

 1. From the basics tab of the Create Log Analytics workspace, enter the following:
-    1. Subscription: In most cases the Azure subscription provided by the Authorized Lab Hoster (ALH) should be pre-populated, by default.
-If not, please consult your instructor or learning partner.
+    1. Subscription: leave the default, this is the Azure subscription provided by the Authorized Lab Hoster (ALH).
     1. Resource group: select **Create New**, then enter the name **SC900-Sentinel-RG** then select **OK**.
     1. Name: **SC900-LogAnalytics-workspace**.
     1. Region: **East US** (A different default region may be selected based on your location)
     1. Select **Review + Create** (no tags will be configured).
     1. Verify the information you entered then select **Create**.
     1. It may take a minute or two for the ne workspace to be listed, if you still don't see it, select **Refresh**, then select **Add**.

 1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display, indicating that the Microsoft Sentinel free trial is activated.
 Select **OK**.
 Note the three steps listed on the Get started page.